ansys/pyansys-geometry/doc/source/getting_started/docker/index.rst

 However, these containers require of a Windows machine to run them.

-A Linux version of the Geometry Service is also available but with limited capabilities, meaning that certain operations will not be available or fail.
+A Linux version of the Geometry Service is also available but with limited capabilities, meaning that certain operations are not available or fail.

 Select the kind of Docker container you want to build: